diffusiondata/tutorials/data-store/diffusion-kafka-app-L2/README.md

 ![](https://github.com/pushtechnology/tutorials/blob/master/data-store/diffusion-kafka-app-L2/images/topic%20views.png)

-## Step 4: Check the Topic View is dynamically branching and routing Kafka firehose event in real-time
+## Step 4: Dynamic branching and routing of Kafka events firehose
-As new values are coming in from the Kafka firehose, Diffusion is dynamically branching and routing the currency pairs to the right sunscriber.
+As new events are coming in from the Kafka firehose, Diffusion is dynamically branching and routing the currency pairs to the right sunscriber.

 **Note:** The topic path will dynamically change as new currency pair values come in.